-Either instruction places a 32 bit value into the lower half of a MaverickCrunch general purpose register and sign extends the high (32nd) bit through the upper half of the register.
-An IRQ or FIQ may cause the ARM processor to interrupt the execution of any instruction on any cycle.
-If this happens to either of these instructions at the right time, it will properly load the low 32 bits of the target register, but instead of sign extending it will replicate the low 32 bit into the upper 32 bits.
+Either instruction places a 32 bit value into the lower half of one of the coprocessor general purpose registers c0 through c15 and sign extends the high (32nd) bit through the upper half of the register.
+If an IRQ or FIQ to the ARM processor interrupts either of these instructions at the right time, the coprocessor will properly load the low 32 bits of the target register, but instead of sign extending it will replicate the low 32 bit into the upper 32 bits.
 Code that depends on sign extension will fail to operate correctly.